Attendance: Foundations Level

 - to present academic work at national meetings (ordinarily allowed two days away from course activities, a travel day and the day of the presentation)

 Excused absence request procedure:

-- Before an absence and whenever possible prior to the start of a rotation, a student may request an excused absence.
-To initiate the process, he student must upload the Excused Absence Request and Decision Form to
+- Before an absence and whenever possible prior to the start of a course, a student may request an excused absence.
+To initiate the process, the student must upload the Excused Absence Request and Decision Form to

 their OASIS “Exam Delay/Excused Absence Requests” academic history tab, which will notify the Associate/Assistant

 - The Associate/Assistant Dean for Students (or designee) will then upload the completed form approving or denying the excused absence and advising the student about related policies.